IT Budget Planning: Thinking Beyond Tools to Tech Talent

 Responses from Aditi Consulting’s The Great Acceleration survey confirm IT’s transition to a critical partner in achieving business goals with 53% of respondents saying that at least 50% of their company’s overall revenue is spent on technology.

-As economic recovery continues with expected increases in IT operational spending, worldwide IT spending is projected to total a whopping $4.5 trillion – a projected growth of 5.1% from 2021.
+Economic recovery continues with expected increases in IT operational spending, and worldwide IT spending is projected to total a whopping $4.5 trillion – a projected growth of 5.1% from 2021.

 As the world slowly and optimistically moves forward in a post-COVID, the IT spend forecast will continue to grow as tech looks to move beyond the “make it work” projects of the pandemic and start to focus on strategic planning for the future.